filipstrkn/JUST-layout/README.md

 .columns
 /*
 |
 |   is a Master class that defines flexible layout.
-It owns modifiers to
+It owns specific modifiers
+|   which helps to add features such are gaps, positioning or responsivness.
 |
 */